mclearc/colinmclear.net/content/teaching.md

-I regularly teach the The Philosophy of Food ([PHIL 105](http://phil105.colinmclear.net)), Introduction to Philosophy ([PHIL 101](/materials/course-syllabi/phil101-syllabus.pdf)), an undergraduate survey of &rsquo;modern&rsquo; philosophy of the seventeenth and eighteenth centuries ([PHIL 232](/materials/course-syllabi/phil232-syllabus.pdf)), and graduate level courses on
+I regularly teach the The Philosophy of Food ([PHIL 105](http://phil105.colinmclear.net)), Introduction to Philosophy ([PHIL 101](/materials/course-syllabi/phil101-syllabus.pdf)), an undergraduate survey of &rsquo;modern&rsquo; philosophy of the seventeenth and eighteenth centuries ([PHIL 232](/materials/course-syllabi/phil232-syllabus.pdf)), and undergraduate and graduate level courses on
 Kant and related topics ([PHIL 460​/860](/materials/course-syllabi/kant-modern-syllabus.pdf), [PHIL 471​/871](http://phil871.colinmclear.net), and PHIL 971).